bran2miz/gallery-of-horns/README.md

 4. What still puzzles me, or what do I need to learn more about?
   I had a bit of an issue in regards to differentiating image_URL vs image within the props .
 I had trouble finding the reason why the pictures weren't rendering.
 It was only when I realized that within the main.js, more specifically within my Container, that I needed to write image_url instead of just img or image.

+## Lab 03 - Passing Functions in Props

+### Reflections

+Number and name of feature: functions-in-props

+Estimate of time needed to complete: 3 hours

+Start time: 12:52

+Finish time: 2:50

+Actual time needed to complete: Around 2 hours

+## Retrospective

+1. What went well, that I might forget if I don’t write down?

+This assignment went surprisingly well!
+Implementing modals were pretty simple, using the code within the bootstrap forum.
+I added another card css within each horned beasts card with the description and the number of horns.

+2. What did I learn today?

+I learned about modals, and how to implement them using props and states.
+Because the natural flow in React is unilateral, I first had to create a state in the parent (App.js) and pass it down as props to its children (Main.js, HornedBeasts.js, and SelectedBeast.js)

+3. What should I do differently next time?

+To examine each and every part of the code.
+I had some problems again rendering the pictures and content.
+It was only after I realized that I needed to define each object in my HornedBeast.js with dot notation and the object I created in the Main (beastarr) that it was finally able to render properly.

+4. What still puzzles me, or what do I need to learn more about?

+I guess later down the line, im interested to see onClick events within ReactJs link us to different pages on our site.